kyleawayan/vintage-influxdb/README.md

 yarn start
 ```

 5. Click the link that was console logged.
 If you see `Starting to record data...`, you're done!
+You can make sure it is working by playing and skipping around tracks on Spotify.
+It will console log some information and write data to the database about the track when it is finished playing, skipped, or paused.
+Make sure to watch the logs for a few minutes to make sure InfluxDB doesn't error.

 There is also a [board](https://github.com/kyleawayan/vintage-influxdb/blob/main/influxdb-boards/overview.json) for InfluxDB I have made in the `influxdb-boards` folder.